The bill has now passed the lower house. Please use the form to contact your upper house MLCs urgently!

 The evidence from countries where euthanasia has been legalised is clear: once the culture of death gains a foothold, its terrible consequences can’t be controlled.

 If you live in Western Australia, please use the adjacent form to urge your MPs to vote against this dangerous bill.
-Your message will be sent to your lower house MP and upper house MLCs, along with Premier Mark McGowan and Health Minister Roger Cook.
+Your message will be sent to your upper house MLCs, along with Premier Mark McGowan and Health Minister Roger Cook.

 If you live in another state or territory, you can also participate, with your message being sent to Premier Mark McGowan and Health Minister Roger Cook.